mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 * without legacy measurements,
 * with legacy measurements.

 Here, legacy measurements refer only to power flow and injection data.
-When users choose to include legacy measurements for optimal PMU placement, we assume active and reactive power measurements always appear as pairs.
+When users choose to include legacy measurements for optimal PMU placement, active and reactive power measurements are assumed to appear as pairs.
 The optimal PMU placement is then determined using only the active power measurements.

 !!! note "Info"
-    We suggest that readers refer to the tutorial on [Optimal PMU Placement](@ref optimalpmu) for insights into the implementation.
+    For implementation details, see the tutorial on [Optimal PMU Placement](@ref optimalpmu).

 First, create the power system together with the associated monitoring object that will contain the measurements:
 ```@example PMUOptimalPlacement